aseldawy/CS167/remote-access.md

 ## Part III: Setup key access to bolt
 To make it easier to access your machine, we will set up password-less access.
-1. If you do not have an SSH key, generate one by running the command `ssh-keygen -t rsa -b 4096` on your local machine.
+1. If you do not have an SSH key, generate one by running the command `ssh-keygen -t rsa -b 4096` on your local machine (your laptop).
 Do **not** run this command on bolt or your CS167 machine.
+   This means that you run this command after you open a new shell window, and before calling any other commands, such as commands that start with `ssh`.
-2. Copy your *public* key to bolt so that you can access bolt without a password.
+3. Copy your *public* key to bolt so that you can access bolt without a password.
     ```shell
     cat ~/.ssh/id_rsa.pub | ssh [csusername]@bolt.cs.ucr.edu 'cat >> ~/.ssh/authorized_keys'
     ```